-WRCOL: The WRCOL flag is set if the DATA register is written to before a complete byte has been shifted out.
+WRCOL: The WRCOL flag is set if the DATA register is written to during a data transfer.
 This flag is cleared by first reading the SPI.INTFLAGS register when WRCOL is set, and then accessing the DATA register.

 Bit 5 - DREIF: Data Register Empty Interrupt Flag